 Keep Your Pooch Well-Hydrated

 Dogs drink more water in the fall and winter to keep warm.
-Be sure your dog has access to fresh, clean water at all times.
+Be sure your dog has access to clean water at all times.

 Antihistamines Can Help Relieve Some of the Symptoms of Allergies

 But be sure to check with your veterinarian before giving any medication to your pet.